Our review articles earn a small amount of revenue from product purchases made through affiliate links

 Various pockets

-There is a deep pocket on the left side of the pack, and a large zipper pocket on the right side and front.
-The hip belt on the right has a pocket for small items, making it extremely easy to store.
+The pack has a deep pocket on the left side, large zippered pockets on the right side and front, and a pocket for small items on the right hip belt, making it extremely spacious

 Adjustable shoulder harness